-During the year, our manufacturing division has invested in a solar panel system to further strengthen our commitment in reducing our carbon footprint and increasing the use of green clean renewable energy.
+Our manufacturing division is equipped with a solar panel system in our commitment in reducing carbon footprint and increasing the use of green clean renewable energy.

-The Group reaffirmed our commitment to continually reduce the environmental footprint of our business activities to mitigate any adverse impact to the environment.
+The Group endeavour to continually reduce the environmental footprint of our business activities through efficient use of resources and minimising wastages in the course of conducting our businesses.